-COMMON CERTIFICATION COMPLIANCE ISSUES
+COMMON CERTIFICATION & TRIENNIAL MEMORANDUM COMPLIANCE ISSUES

-In review of the 2018 certifications, the Compact Office actuaries noticed several issues with initial submissions that were common across multiple companies.
+In review of the 2019 certifications, the Compact Office actuaries noticed several issues with initial submissions that were common across multiple companies.
 As part of the review process, the Compact Office actuaries worked with the filing companies to bring the certifications into compliance with the Rate Filing Standards, and these issues were generally resolved to the reviewing actuary's satisfaction.
-Additionally, before May 1, 2020, the Compact Office plans to proactively identify these issues in informational sessions for filers, with the hope that future initial submissions will more fully meet the requirements without additional prompting from the Compact Office during the review process.
-The common compliance issues are briefly described below.
+These and other issues were identified in last year's review of the 2018 certifications, and the Compact Office proactively identified the common issues and how to avoid them in informational sessions for filers.
+These issues were less common in 2019 initial submissions, which may be attributable to increased outreach to filers in the form of webinars and filer tips provided in early 2020.
+The common compliance issues noticed in review of the 2019 certifications and triennial memorandums are briefly described below.